-The Squarespace Asset Library is a centralized hub for managing your website’s images and videos.
-Whether you’re creating a new site or updating an existing one, the Asset Library helps you efficiently organize, access, and reuse media files.
+The Squarespace Asset Library—sometimes called the image library, media manager, or file manager—is a centralized hub for managing your website’s images and videos.
+Whether you’re creating a new site or updating an existing one, the library helps you organize, access, and reuse your images and videos.
 This guide covers the key features of the asset manager, SEO considerations, and best practices for keeping files organized.

-Squarespace makes frequent updates to their UI and functionality, so you’ll want to refer to their detailed guide for the most up-to-date step-by-step instructions.
+Squarespace makes frequent updates to their user interface and functionality, so you’ll want to refer to their detailed guide for up-to-date step-by-step instructions.

 Access the library: Open the asset manager in the left-hand sidebar of your Squarespace dashboard.
 From there, you can add, organize, and manage images and videos.